arescrimson/LytroOld/README.md

 **!info [anime name]** returns additional information like background, studio, related animes and release year.

 **!chr [prefix] [anime name]:** depending on prefix, returns either 'main' main characters, 'sup' supporting characters, or a specified character name.
-Provides information like character role and voice actor.
+Provides information like character role, description, and voice actor.

 **!img [anime name]:** returns a random image pertaining to the picture gallery of the specific anime.